3801: 2008–2020 overhaul

 In May 2013, Transport Minister Gladys Berejiklian acknowledged the importance of 3801 saying it would be a priority of the new not-for-profit company Transport Heritage NSW to return 3801 to service.

 In November 2014, Transport for NSW announced that the German built boiler would be brought back to Australia so that local experts can get the locomotive back on the tracks.
 In September 2015, Transport Heritage NSW announced that 3801 would return to service in 2017 with the old boiler to be reconditioned by the Goulburn firm Ainsworth Engineering.
+The NSW Govt needed to bring in engineering oversight as Ainsworth Engineering could not complete the boiler with its own resources.
+Ainsworth Engineering did not have the speciality skill set and the NSW Govt paid for specialist oversight of this work with Ainsworth Engineering supplying labour.

 In July 2019, the boiler upgrades were completed and the boiler was mounted to the frame.
 In September 2019, the locomotive passed its first steam test.
 As a result of the firebox upgrades the boiler pressure was increased to the original 245 psi.